RTEMS/rtems-docs/user/bsps/bsps-riscv.rst

 QEMU
 ----

-All of the BSP variants that start with rv can be run on QEMU's virt machine.
+All of the BSP variants that start with rv can be run on QEMU's virt and spike machines.
 For instance, to run the ``rv64imafdc`` BSP with the following "config.ini" file.

 .. code-block:: none
     [riscv/rv64imafdc]